 - Developing career skills is certainly possible.
 We know exactly what self-management in the career is, how we can measure it and how it can be developed (Briscoe & Hall, 2006; Sels & Verbruggen 2008).

-- Employees react well to the explanation of what it takes to get what they want out of their careers as opposed to know what you want.
+- Employees react well to the explanation of what it takes to get what they want out of their careers.
 The model or career skills and the visualisation we have developed at TalentLogiQs truly helps people on board.

 - Career skills are a predictor of many good things for both the individual and the organization.
 Individuals gain more subjective career success, they have a buffer against burn-out, are more agile, adapt to insecure situations better, are being pushed forward for leadership positions and so on.
 The list of positive effects is very long (Gubler, 2014).